Before you email,

-AFTER your chemical peel, avoid sun exposure and the use of makeup, and always use a broad spectrum SPF.
+AFTER your chemical peel, avoid sun exposure and the use of makeup, and always use UPF protection.
 Anticipate that your skin may feel dry and tight, but your softer, smoother skin will be revealed in 2-3 days after your appointment.

 WHERE SHOULD I GET A CHEMICAL PEEL?

 Although commonplace, chemical peels are strong and can have the potential for negative and unanticipated results.
 This may include scarring, swelling, infection, or discoloration.
 A consultation with a trusted esthetician or cosmetic doctor is the best way to introduce chemical peels into your skin maintenance regimen.
 Your skincare professional will work with you to determine a chemical peel treatment plan customized to your skin needs, and may recommend a pre and post-treatment regimen to help prime and protect skin.

 SHOULD I INCORPORATE AN AT-HOME SKINCARE REGIMEN?